thedev132/hcb/README.md

 ## Deployment

 All pushes to the `main` branch are automatically deployed by Heroku.
+We also have staging deploys per PR/branch using Heroku pipelines.

 ---